-7.3 Person reports concerns for their health or safety but have no symptoms or close contact with someone with COVID-19.
-Applicable to: All employees, students, contractors, and community members of BCIT What to do Tell the person to use the BC Self-Assessment Tool, the BCCDC When to Get Tested Resource, or call 8-1-1 to determine if they should be tested for COVID-19 and follow the recommendations provided.
+Applicable to: All employees, students, contractors, and community members of BCIT What to know What to do COVID-19 testing and self-isolation guidance has recently changed.
+Testing is most needed for people who have symptoms of COVID-19 and are at risk of more severe disease and currently eligible for treatment live or work in high-risk settings such as healthcare workers.
+If you have mild symptoms of COVID-19, you do not need a test.
+Stay home and away from others until you feel well enough to return to your regular activities and you no longer have a fever.
+Mild symptoms are symptoms that can be managed at home.
+If you do not have symptoms of COVID-19, you do not need a test.
+Tell the person to use the BC Self-Assessment Tool, the BCCDC When to Get Tested Resource, or call 8-1-1 to determine if they should be tested for COVID-19 and follow the recommendations provided.
 If they have questions about the result of the self- assessment, they should call 811 for further direction.
 If the person is a student and requires support, tell them to submit an Early Assist.
-If the person is an employee and requires support, tell them to contact Disability Services or their HR •
+If the person is an employee and requires support, te them to contact Disability Services or their HR Business Partner.